zmichy98/VoiceFlow/README.md

 [TIME image]

 The next selection is the most refined: we can choose our voice type using three different methods.
 The first one allow us to decide between the six main vocal ranges (soprano, mezzosoprano, alto, tenor, baritone and bass).
-The second one is ... toward "pro" users: if you know your specific range, you can input it via a virtual keyboard.
-The last one is instead thought for less experienced users who wants to find their vocal range.
-[COME FUNZIONA? ]
+The second one is thought for "pro" users: if you know your specific range, you can input it via a virtual keyboard.
+The last one is instead thought for less experienced users who wants to find their vocal range. **[COME FUNZIONA? ]**

 [4 IMAGES of RANGE]